mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 In this exercise, we shall write a program that will masquerade as a artificial intelligence.
 Imagine telling a friend or family member that in your introductory computer science class, you have learned how to write programs that can calculate what cards you have selected from a deck of cards.
 You may go on to explain that with a little more work, your computer program can predict what everyone was dealt in a poker game.
 For now, your program can predict the fifth card in a poker hand given the first four cards.

 William Fitch Cheney, Jr. was a mathematics professor at Tufts University, University of Connecticut, and the University of Hartford in the middle third of the 20th century passing away in 1974.
 Other than being a professor, he was a published amateur magician.
-In the book Math Miracles by Wallace Lee, a trick was published that is credited to Fitch Cheney.
+In the book _Math Miracles_ by Wallace Lee, a trick was published that is credited to Fitch Cheney.
 This trick uses discrete math, which is very important to a computer science student, to create an astounding effect.

 The trick is performed with two magicians.
 In our case, one of the magicians will be our computer program.
 The trick can be performed with any deck of playing cards.
 The deck can be a borrowed deck and can be shuffled as many times as one would like.
 The trick requires no preparation or gaffs.
 Five cards are randomly selected from the deck and given to the the human magician.
 The human magician then shows (inputs) four of the five cards to the computer magician.
 The computer magician reveals the unseen fifth card.

 To get an idea of how a similar trick is performed, watch a performance of [Al Stanger's Miracle Poker Machine](https://youtu.be/Ef0zy6cXvkY) presented by [Andy Martin](https://www.martinsmagic.com/).
 There are many videos of the Five Card Trick presented by [two amateur magicians](https://youtu.be/8rfuV12dGjA) and [one magician with a computer](https://youtu.be/MRGTA9y72nA).

 # Background
 Let's first review some basic terminology.
-A deck of cards has four suits: clubs ♣️, diamonds ♦️, hearts ♥️, and spades ♣️.
+A deck of cards has four suits: clubs ♣️, diamonds ♦️, hearts ♥️, and spades ♠️.
 Each suit has 13 cards: Ace, 2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King.
 Let's abbreviate Ace as _A_, Jack as _J_, Queen as _Q_, and King as _K_.
-Let's assume that Ace is the lowest value card, with a value of 1, and King is the highest value card, with a value of 13.
+Let's assume that Ace is the lowest value card, with a value of 0, and King is the highest value card, with a value of 12.
+(In computing, we like counting from zero rather than 1.)
 Let's abbreviate the suits as _C_ for clubs, _D_ for diamonds, _H_ for hearts, and _S_ for spades.
 Additionally, if there are two cards with the same value, then the suit will break the tie.
 The suits are valued in alphabetical order.

 Here are some examples of abbreviations using the given schema: